Blog Hero

 High levels of fluoride can lead to adverse health effects over time, which is why it’s okay to opt out of fluoride treatments at your dentist.

-Fluoride is a naturally occurring mineral found in water, soil, and some foods, and has been used in dental care for years via treatments and products.
+Fluoride is a naturally occurring mineral found in water, soil, and some foods, and has been used in dental care for years via treatments and products such as toothpaste.

 The primary reason why fluoride has been so frequently implemented in dental care is of how it aids in the remineralization process, helping to repair the early stages of tooth decay before it becomes a cavity.
 However, new research suggests its efficacy has decreased substantially to almost nothing.